ffouquet42/push_swap/README.md

 It was realized without the bonuses.
 All the files are normed following the standard of 42.

-This project contains the necessary so_long code to launch a 2D game.
+This project contains the necessary push_swap code to sort values.

 * img